suncoast-devs/handbook/lessons/html-intro/nesting-elements.md

 <CodePen>

-You can put elements inside other elements too — this is called nesting.
+You can put elements inside other elements as well — this is called nesting.
 If we wanted to state that our cat is very grumpy, we could wrap the word "very" in a `<strong>` element, which means that the word is to be strongly emphasized.

 <pre data-lang='html'>
 {`